 Watch the North York Moors draw closer.
 The terrain is flat for much of the day but rises into woodland before you drop to Osmotherley, a charming village on the edge of the hills.

-Inn in Osmotherley
+Inn in Osmotherley (breakfast)

 Three tough days in the North York Moors start with an undulating route on the edge of the hills.
-This is a surprisingly hilly day.
+Today is a surprisingly hilly day.
 We follow the crest on good paths.
 At Clay Bank Top, the natural break in the walking, there is no accommodation so we detour North or South to a small hotel or B&Bs.

 B&B near Clay Bank Top

-Inn in Grosmont
+Inn in Egton Bridge

-Guesthouse in Robin Hood's Bay
+Guesthouse in Robin Hood's Bay (breakfast)